You can use Child Support Collect if we’ve done any of the following:

 We then got Ken’s actual income details from the Australian Taxation Office.
 Ken’s income was higher than the provisional income we used.
 Therefore the child support assessment for that period changes and Ken now owes Zara child support.

-The amount of child support Zara could have received for the past 3 financial years increased.
-This change doesn’t affect her FTB Part A because her payments are balanced at the end of each financial year.
+The amount of child support Zara should have received for the past 3 financial years increased.
+This change doesn’t affect her Family Tax Benefit Part A because her payments are balanced at the end of each financial year.
 We base her payments on the actual amount of child support she receives.
 Not the amount she’s assessed to receive.
 We assess any child support arrears Zara receives from those past 3 financial years.
 We assess this in the financial year she actually receives the payment.
-This is for FTB Part A purposes.
+This is for Family Tax Benefit Part A purposes.

 Who does what